rhine3/audiomoth-guide/guide.md

 It is important to keep track of metadata about the files that were created.

 * The AudioMoth stores metadata about the recording in the "Comments" field of the EXIF metadata.
 This includes recording date/time, sample rate, recording duration, gain setting, battery level, and AudioMoth serial number.
 For instance, here is an example metadata record automatically generated by an AudioMoth, accessed through `exiftool` (see below)

+TODO: Create a more current example of this, including Deployment ID from RFCx app.

  ```
 File Name                       : 5ACDE3A8.WAV